sean-chester/sean-chester.github.io/bio.md

   "https://no.linkedin.com/in/seanchester",
   "http://www.ntnu.edu/employees/seanwc"]
 ---
-Dr. Sean Chester is an assistant professor in Computer science at the University of Victoria in Canada.
-He specialises in _data management on modern, highly parallel architectures_, such as graphics processing cards (GPUs) and multi-socket (i.e., NUMA) CPUs.
-His research typically appears in top database periodicals: PVLDB, ACM SIGMOD, and IEEE ICDE.
+Dr. Sean Chester is an assistant professor in Computer science at the University of Victoria in Canada, where he is also cross-listed in the Electrical & Computer Engineering department.
+His research specialises in data management on modern, highly parallel architectures, such as developing novel algorithms for graphics processing cards (GPUs).
+He has recently served on program committees for ICDE and DASFAA and reviewed for the VLDB Journal, TKDE, the Journal of Supercomputing, and others.

-From 2017-2019, he held a prestigious Horizon 2020 Marie-Skłodowska Curie fellowship from the _European Research Council_, which he tenured at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
-Previously, he had been a postdoc at Aarhus University (Denmark) and a graduate student at the University of Victoria (Canada).
+Previously, he held a prestigious Marie-Skłodowska Curie fellowship from the European Research Council, which he tenured at the Norwegian University of Science and Technology (NTNU) in Trondheim, Norway.
+Prior to that, he was a postdoc at Aarhus University (Denmark) and a graduate student at the University of Victoria (Canada).

-Currently, his team is focusing on data-parallel, lock-free algorithms with applications in graph analytics, computer graphics, and natural language processing.
-We focus on combined theoretical-empirical validation with proofs of correctness and software prototypes to evaluate observed performance.